 2. “Feel the fear, and do it anyway”

 Everyone certainly has a degree of uneasiness when embarking on anything unfamiliar, but the simple presence of fear doesn’t mean the adventures should be abandoned.
 In her book, Feel the Fear, and Do It Anyway, author Susan Jeffers explains that the fear sensation itself stops people from venturing into new situations.
-Not only can people be afraid of the actual situation, they can panic about the physical fear sensation it evokes.
+Not only can people be afraid of the actual situation, but they can also panic about the physical fear sensation it evokes.

-Jeffers explains that, rather than vanquishing the fear up front and then going on to the experience, people should dive in and have the experience while harboring the fear.
+Jeffers explains that, rather than vanquishing the fear upfront and then going on to the experience, people should dive in and have the experience while harboring the fear.
 More often than not, the fear dissipates during the experience.

 3. Concentrate on your work, not your social situation

-Another way to adjust to a new situation is to just concentrate on the job at hand, while minimizing its social aspects.
+Another way to adjust to a new situation is to just concentrate on the job at hand while minimizing its social aspects.
 Focusing on the work will not only allow you to be efficient at your tasks, but it will also build up your confidence in those areas, and create a boost in your mood.

 Your confidence in the job you perform should translate into social confidence.